dymaiosvoem/DSA-Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-In this repository, I will post my solutions to problems on algorithms and data structures.
+In this repository, I will push my solutions to problems related to algorithms and data structures.